tailcallhq/tailcallhq.github.io/outlines/working-with-graphql-scalars.md

 B. Representation of Scalar in SDL

-- Incoporate Scalar in Schema
+- Incorporate Scalar in Schema

 C. Integrating Scalar types in GraphQL types